mark-rahal/hello-world/README.md

 # hello-world
-C program that prints the string "Hello World!" to stdout
+C program that prints the string "Hello World!" to stdout with a newline character